 Chambers and Partners 2020.

 Sarah has a detailed knowledge of restraint, confiscation and enforcement proceedings with experience in this area in the Appellate Courts, the High Court and the Crown Court.
-She is frequently instructed in complex POCA s22 applications and has extensive experience of POCA orders in relation to cryptocurrencies.
+She is frequently instructed in complex POCA s22 applications, enforcement receiver applications and has extensive experience of POCA orders in relation to cryptocurrencies.

 Sarah has experience of the disclosure issues that arise when there are related criminal and civil fraud proceedings running contemporaneously.
 She has lectured on injunctive relief in civil proceedings.